GeorgeAndreouGA/restaurant/README.md

 Output: Creates a file orders.txt listing all the orders.

 Order Delivery (OrderDelivery):
-Function: Simulates the delivery process using specific parameters (e.g., grill length, time to light the grill, number of pans, etc.).
+Function: Simulates the delivery process using specific parameters (e.g., grill length, time to light the grill, number of pans, etc.).It manages the delivery process of orders using different algorithms.
+It reads orders from a file, processes them, and outputs the results to a file.
+The system supports multiple algorithms for order processing, including FCFS (First Come First Serve), STS (Shortest Time to Serve), and Weight-based algorithms.

 Output: Creates a file deliveries.txt with delivery details, including the number of orders delivered, the average deviation from desired delivery times, and customer satisfaction.